pratikkumar15/labpage/content/openreagent/_index.md

   caption: ''
   image: ''
 ---
-<br>**Page under construction**
 <br>

-Please vist this page later to check on tools from our lab avaiable for "*free*" for academic purposes.
-Also, feel free to contact us to request a specifc chemical tool.
+<center>Please vist this page later to request reagents from our lab available for academic research.</center>